The following roles can configure distributed access to electronic resources:

 The following sections that describe working with inventory management group settings use the following example information:

-- There is a campus called The Science and Law Libraries Campus that includes the Science Library and the Law Library.
+- There is a campus called The Science and Law Libraries Campus:

 - On the Inventory Network Groups page (Configuration Menu > Resources > General > Inventory Network Groups), select Add Group.
-The Add Group dialog box appears.
+The Add Group dialog box opens.

 - Add the group The Science and Law Libraries Campus Group and select Add and Close.

 - Select Edit from the group row actions to add campuses and libraries to this group.